ImJeeva/ImJeeva/README.md

 # 👋 Hi there, I'm Jeeva

-## 💻 Full Stack Java Developer | From Chemistry to Code
+## 💻 Java Full Stack Developer | Developer by passion not by choice

 I'm a passionate and determined Java Full Stack Developer who transitioned from a Chemistry background to the world of software development.